Magic. Adventure. Mayhem. Ferrets.

 I hadn’t been expecting the ferrets.

-And so the model of PANTHEON was born: strange occurrences from the sky, often involving small animals (for reasons I didn’t know at the time, but would later clarify into the system—see GODS for more detail there), and also involving things like weather, and coins, and Mayan faces, and a lot of stuff I just hadn’t designed yet.
+And so the model of Spice Tea was born: strange occurrences from the sky, often involving small animals (for reasons I didn’t know at the time, but would later clarify into the system), and also involving things like weather, and coins, and Mayan faces, and a lot of stuff I just hadn’t designed yet.

 All in all, it was a very entertaining experience.